PhosCity/Aegisub-Scripts/README.md

 ### Animate the wave

 Again, split the lines into frames first.
 Then this time put wave speed along with other parameters.
-The value for wave speed is 1-5 but 1 or 2 might be enough for most cases.
+The acceptable value for wave speed is 1-5 but 1 or 2 might be enough for most cases.
+(Thanks to Alendt for this)

 <details>
   <summary>Click here to see example wave animation</summary>